 Forget the hotels – pitch a tent instead!
 It'll be a lot more memorable, and don't forget, in Japan, there's almost always a Family Mart nearby.
 Enjoy!

-Traveller’s tip: Five more popular camp grounds to check out:
+Here are 5 more popular campgrounds to check out:

 - Okinawa Kenmin no Mori – Prefectural People's Forest Park (Japanese website)

 - Nakijin Campsite (Japanese website) – Also has camper vans for rent!

 - Oppadake Forest Park (Japanese website)